glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ### Require direct conformance to `BitwiseCopyable`

 One solution to the Source Compatability problem described earlier is to disallow retroactive conformances to `BitwiseCopyable` for types defined in a different module, even if they are non-resilient.

-In addition, various levels of relaxed checking for retroactive conformances, like an `@unchecked BitwiseCopyable`, might be worth considering to allow clients to adopt the protocol when they are reasonably sure it is correct.

 ## Acknowledgments
 This proposal has benefitted from discussions with John McCall, Joe Groff, Andrew Trick, Michael Gottesman, and Guillaume Lessard.